-If your Web service is associated with only the pre-packaged policy files, then client authentication requires username tokens.
+If your Web service is associated with only the predefined policy files, then client authentication requires username tokens.
 Web services support only one type of token for encryption and digital signatures (X.509), which means that in the case of the <Integrity> and <Confidentiality> elements, concrete and abstract policy files end up being essentially the same.

 If your Web service is associated with an abstract policy file and it is published as an attachment to the WSDL (which is the default behavior), the static WSDL file packaged in the Web service archive file (JAR or WAR) will be slightly different than the dynamic WSDL of the deployed Web service.
-This is because the static WSDL, being abstract, does not include specific <SecurityToken> elements, but the dynamic WSDL does include these elements because the Web service.
-For this reason, in the code that creates the JAX-RPC stub in your client application, ensure that you specify the dynamic WSDL or you will get a runtime error when you try to invoke an operation: HelloService service = new HelloService(Dynamic_WSDL);
+This is because the static WSDL, being abstract, does not include specific <SecurityToken> elements, but the dynamic WSDL does include these elements because the Web services runtime has automatically filled them in when it deployed the service.
+For this reason, in the code that creates the JAX-RPC stub in your client application, ensure that you specify the dynamic WSDL or you will get a runtime error when you try to invoke an operation: HelloService service = new HelloService(Dynamic\WSDL);

 You can specify either the static or dynamic WSDL to the clientgen Ant task in this case.
-See Browsing to the WSDL of the Web Service in Oracle Fusion Middleware Getting Started With JAX-RPC Web Services for Oracle WebLogic Server for information on viewing the dynamic WSDL of a deployed Web service.
+See "Browsing to the WSDL of the Web Service" in Getting Started With JAX-RPC Web Services for Oracle WebLogic Server for information on viewing the dynamic WSDL of a deployed Web service.